 The methods section can help you out in a number of ways.
 Most importantly, it will likely tell you whether or not what you’re reading is scientifically sound.
 Most recently, my favourite example of a questionable methods section comes from a team of researchers who wanted to study the effect tattoo ink had on the body.
 You may have heard about this study from such headlines as “TATTOOS GIVE YOU CANCER”.

-It sounded like an interesting topic and it definitely would have been … if they had actually used more than 5 cadavers in their sample and had taken care to include important medical information about the samples they had chosen to include in their study that may have influenced their results.
+It sounded like an interesting topic and it definitely would have been … if they had actually used more than five cadavers in their sample and had included important medical information about the samples they had chosen to include in their study that may have influenced their results.
 This is just one example demonstrating that sampling methods are incredibly important and can make or break a study.